Spacial/awesome-csirt/README.md

 - [remedi-infrastructure](https://github.com/NationalCrimeAgency/remedi-infrastructure): setup and deployment code for setting up a REMEDI machine translation cluster
 - [Tsurugi Linux](https://tsurugi-linux.org/index.php) is a new DFIR open source project that is and will be totally free, independent without involving any commercial brand
 - [libelfmaster](https://github.com/elfmaster/libelfmaster): Secure ELF parsing/loading library for forensics reconstruction of malware, and robust reverse engineering tools
+- [usbrip](https://github.com/snovvcrash/usbrip) (derived from "USB Ripper", not "USB R.I.P." 😲) is an open source forensics tool with CLI interface that lets you keep track of USB device artifacts (aka USB event history, "Connected" and "Disconnected" events) on Linux machines.

 ## Blue Team